 Art Evolution: In the first few albums the characters are drawn much more cartoonishly, which is particularly evident with Pol.

-Actually, Pol is the last to change, while Yoko and Vic get an overhaul rather early in the comics.
+Actually, Pol was the last to change, while Yoko and Vic get an overhaul rather early in the comics.

 It changes again in "The Astrologer of Bruge" where Yoko is noticeably older.

-Apocalypse How: Both Vinea in the past and Earth in a future went through a Planetary/Total extinction apocalypse.
-Most of the stories about Vinea involve picking the pieces from the former incident, while Monya went back in time to avert the latter.
+Apocalypse How: Both Vinea in the past and Earth in the future go through a Planetary/Total extinction apocalypse.
+Most of the stories about Vinea involve picking the pieces from the former, while Monya went back in time to prevent the latter.